LibreTexts/widget-testing/README.md

 Debugging procedures;

-  - Confirm if ipycytoscape=1.0.4 works on Thebe and jupyter.libretexts.org using default-env.
-It does work on Thebe using the `QuantStack/ipycytoscape` repo with `ref=1.0.4`.
+  - ipycytoscape=1.0.4 works on Thebe and our JupyterHub with our default-env.
+Versions greater than that do not currently work on either.
+We suspect that there is some dependency conflict in both our default-env and on Thebe.
   - More details outlined in metalc [issue#226](https://github.com/LibreTexts/metalc/issues/226).

 ### [bqplot](https://github.com/bqplot/bqplot)